AJ Styles Theme Song Could Have Him Cornered Into Prosperity Gospel

-There’s a bit of a story behind who sings AJ Styles’ theme song, all which is related to a connection of interests between the wrestler and his ideology.
+There’s a bit of a story behind who sings AJ Styles’ theme song, all of which is related to a connection of interests between the wrestler and his ideology.
 A place to start could be with the recent events between him and another wrestler who claims to be making a comeback, John Cena.

-Much like AJ Styles — or every wrestler for that matter, Cena’s theme song has a lot to do with complimenting an athlete’s character which contributes to how pumped up they can get their fans.
-Inquisitr provides details on the history of entrance theme music for the popular wrestlers.
+Much like AJ Styles — or every wrestler for that matter — Cena’s theme song has a lot to do with complimenting an athlete’s character which contributes to how pumped up they can get their fans.
+The Inquisitr provides details on the history of entrance theme music for the popular wrestlers.

 John Cena’s Old School Song Style

 2016 has been peppered with John Cena making sporadic comebacks to the ring to challenge Styles.
-The clash of these two titans starts is as soon as each other’s theme song begins to play.
+The clash of these two titans starts as soon as each other’s theme song begins to play.
 Cena is considered the old school wrestler, which is clear from the age of his theme which is over a decade old.
-But it still plays well for its originality because the veteran wrestler himself raps with Tha Trademarc on “The Time Is Now”.
+But it still plays well for its originality because the veteran wrestler himself raps with Tha Trademarc on “The Time Is Now.”
 So in that sense, it can help slow down the aging process of his career.

 Professional wrestlers will go through phases of reinventing themselves through different theme songs.
 Cena did that in the early days but if his comeback doesn’t have a new theme song to it, it could mean that he’s doing it for the nostalgia or a sign that his return to the ring shouldn’t be taken seriously.